 20.Can you make him leap like the locust?
 His majestic snorting is terrifying.

-21.They dig in the valley, and he rejoices in strength.
+21.They paw in the valley, and he greatly exults.
 He goes forth to confront weaponry.

 22.He scorns fear and is not dismayed, and he does not turn back from the sword.

-23.The quiver rattles against him, the flashing spear and javelin.
+23.A quiver rattles at his side, the flashing spear and javelin.

-24.With trembling and excitement, he swallows the ground; no, he does not stand still at the sound of a shofar.
+24.He eats up the ground with trembling and excitement; no, he does not stand still at the sound of a shofar.

-25.As often as a shofar sounds, he says, ‘Aha!’
-Even from far off, he senses a battle, the thunder of captains, and shouting.
+25.Whenever a shofar sounds, he thinks, ‘Aha!’
+Even from far off, he senses a battle, the thunder of commanders, and a battle-cry.

-26.Is it by your understanding that the hawk flies?
-He spreads his wings toward the south.
+26.Is it by your understanding that the hawk soars and spreads his wings toward the south?

-27.Or is it at your command that the eagle mounts up and that it makes his nest on high?
+27.Or is it at your command that the eagle mounts up and makes his nest on high?

-28.On a cliff he dwells, and lodges upon a point of a cliff, even a stronghold.
+28.He dwells on a cliff; yea, he lodges upon a crag of a cliff, even a stronghold.

-29.From there, he spies out his prey, for his eyes can see from there.
+29.From there, he spies out prey, for his eyes can see from afar.

-30.And his young ones drink down blood, and where slain bodies are, there he is.”
+30.And his young ones drink down blood, and where the slain are, there he is.”

 Job 40